-On Friday night, we are very excited to have the fantastic local pianist, Jacob Kodicek, playing piano in the Round Room (complete with 40ft 'riddle mural' by Robert Lenkiewicz).
-On Saturday 20th, the wonderful St Neot choir, Canoryon Lowen will be performing at various points throughout the evening and all through the house - the basement, the drawing room, the entrance hall to name a few.
-Port Eliot’s knowledgeable stewards will be available to regale fascinating tales of the house if requested, or perhaps you would rather soak up the atmosphere with some nibbles and a glass of wine at Port Eliot’s bar, the choice is yours!
+Acapella group Con Brio, festival favourites Canoryon Lowen choir plus the fantastic pianist, Jacob Kodicek, will be filling the house with music.
+Port Eliot’s knowledgeable stewards will be available to regale fascinating tales of the house if requested, or perhaps you would rather soak up the magical atmosphere with some nibbles and a glass of wine at Port Eliot’s bar.

 Sunday 11th June 2017; Parkinsons UK Fundraising Walk

 Parkinsons UK will be holding their annual sponsored walk at Port Eliot to raise money for their incredible charity.
 Walkers will follow either a 2-mile or 5-mile route around the stunning grounds.
 All funds raised from the walk will go towards research to help us find a cure and improve life for everyone affected by Parkinson’s.
 Click here for more information or to register click here.